 A virtual program will certainly offer a quality instructor, a schedule, the teaching of the same kinds of skills.
 But you just cannot beat the experience of being in person.
 In my classes, teaching Shakespeare in person and acting out the sword fight of Romeo & Juliet could not be matched in an online setting.
 The student-to-student community is precious and cannot be matched through live-video instruction.

 Online Courses After High School

-All students, especially now, need to understand the ins and outs of using a computer, engaging with an online instructor, and knowing how to video themselves for assignments.
+All students need to understand the ins and outs of using a computer, engaging with an online instructor, and knowing how to video themselves for assignments.
 These things are now basic knowledge for most schools.
 Plus, accessing material online and being able to do proper research is now a must.
 The pros of having your education through a computer will likely ensure that a child has those basic skills.

 Final Thoughts on Online Learning

 The pros and cons of online learning courses are vast and varied.
 However, this method of instruction is not going anywhere any time soon.
 Covid-19 has opened the flood gates of online instruction and has inevitably changed education forever.
 One of the foremost positives that have come from this entire situation is that educators are better equipped to a certain degree to provide online learning to millions of kids.
 Where before, it was only available to a limited amount.